wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/azure-sdk-dotnet-release-notes-2_6.md

 - Azure publishing enhanced to include Azure API Apps as a deployment target.
 - API Apps provisioning functionality to enable users with API App creation and provisioning functionality.
 - Server Explorer changed to reflect new Azure Websites node, with Web, Mobile, and API apps grouped by Resource Group.
-- Add Azure API App Client gesture added to most C# projects that will enable automatic generation of Swagger-enabled API Apps running in a user’s Azure subscription.
+- Add Azure API App Client gesture added to most C# projects that will enable automatic generation of Swagger-enabled API Apps running in a userâs Azure subscription.
 - API Apps tooling and Azure Websites nodes in Server Explorer are available in Visual Studio 2013 only.

 ##Azure Resource Manager Tools updates